gleechi/gleechi.github.io/pages/1.5.0/unity/VirtualGrasp_UnityAPI.md

 ### VG_Controller.TogglePrimaryGraspOnObject

-Instantaneously switch the grasped object, and continously calling also toggle through primary grasps on this object.
+Instantaneously switch the grasped object, and continuously calling also toggle through primary grasps on this object.

 | _int_ |avatarID|The avatar id|
 |[*VG_HandSide*](#vg_handside) | handSide|The side of the hand|